These Healthy Oatmeal Cookies are soft, chewy, and are loaded with oats and dark chocolate chips!

 Yes.
 You can use erythritol with monk fruit extract to make cookies sugar free.

-Can I make these oatmeal cookies vegan?
+Can I make these healthy oatmeal cookies vegan?

-More Healthy Cookies Recipes
+More Healthy Cookies Recipes to Try

-Healthy Oatmeal Cookies on a cooling rack
+Healthy oatmeal cookies on a cooling rack.

 Healthy oatmeal cookies with chocolate chips.

-4.91 from 20 votes
+4.91 from 21 votes

 Servings 20 cookies